MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 Autonomous Driving Systems (ADSs) are complex Cyber-Physical Systems (CPSs) that must ensure safety even in uncertain conditions.
 Modern ADSs often employ Deep Neural Networks (DNNs), which may not produce correct results in every possible driving scenario.
 Thus, an approach to estimate the confidence of an ADS at runtime is necessary to prevent potentially dangerous situations.
 In this paper we propose \tool, an online monitoring approach for ADSs based on Metamorphic Relations (MRs), which are properties of a system that hold among multiple inputs and the corresponding outputs.
 Using domain-specific MRs, \tool estimates the uncertainty of the ADS at runtime, allowing the identification of anomalous situations that are likely to cause a faulty behavior of the ADS, such as driving off the road.

-We perform an empirical assessment of \tool with five different MRs, using a small-scale ADS, two different circuits for training, and two additional circuits for evaluation.
+We perform an empirical assessment of \tool with five different MRs, using two different subject ADSs, including a small-scale physical ADS and a simulated ADS.
 Our evaluation encompasses the identification of both external anomalies, e.g., fog, as well as internal anomalies, e.g., faulty DNNs due to mislabeled training data.
-Our results show that \tool can identify 35\% to 65\% of the external anomalies and 77\% to 100\% of the internal anomalies, outperforming both SelfOracle and Ensemble-based ADS monitoring approaches.
+Our results show that \tool can identify up to 65\% of the external anomalies and 100\% of the internal anomalies in the physical ADS, and up to 54\% of the external anomalies and 88\% of the internal anomalies in the simulated ADS.
+With these results, \tool outperforms or is comparable to other state-of-the-art approaches, including SelfOracle, Ensemble, and MC Dropout-based ADS monitors.